tdechaize/Lesson02/Exigencesdusysteme.md

 &nbsp;

-Project Description: Creating Your First Polygon program with OpenGL..&nbsp;
+Project Description: Creating Your First Polygon program with OpenGL in colors.&nbsp;

 &nbsp;